kontext-e/docker-jqassistant/README.md

 * 1.4.2
 * 1.5.1
 * 1.6.1
+* 1.7.0

 ## Volume
 There is one VOLUME ["/project"]

 ## Installed Plugins
-There are the standard jQAssistant plugins plus the Kontext E plugin suite (containing asciidoc, checkstyle, findbugs, git, jacoco, javaparser, linecount, plaintext, plantuml, pmd) available.
+There are the standard jQAssistant plugins plus the Kontext E plugin suite (containing asciidoc, checkstyle, excel, spotbugs, git, jacoco, javaparser, linecount, plaintext, plantuml, pmd) available.
+Starting with jQAssistant 1.7.0 also the Dashboard is available.

 ## Examples